 Getting your music onto Amazon Music is a must-have for any independent artist in the music industry, along with other top streaming apps such as Spotify and Apple Music.
 Amazon Music For Artists’ app is also the first to allow you to see how many times people have asked Alexa to find your music, so it is groundbreaking.
 Don’t forget to look out for Amazon Music for Artists app updates and new feature announcements.

 Music Gateway are always looking to help creatives, including promoting your music!
-Take a look at our Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence.
+Take a look at our Music Promotion page to find out what we can offer to get your music heard, including helping you to improve your streaming presence and music marketing.
 Also, check out our Sync opportunities page.
 Try it out for free today by signing up or clicking the button below.

 The firstname.lastname@example.org worked a few times of me uploading my artist profile pic to my other artist account, then I got verified for my 2nd artist account took me one day to get verified I uploaded an artist image to the email address above and came back undeliverable mail box is full via the postmaster now what do I do.